-The Northside High School Alumni Association (NSHSAA) Scholarship Foundation is proud to award over thirty scholarship awards each year to graduating seniors of North High School.
-Over $80,000 in scholarships were awarded in 2020.
+The Northside High School Alumni Association (NSHSAA) Scholarship Foundation is proud to award scholarship awards in amounts from $2,000 to $9,000 each year to graduating seniors of North High School.
+43 scholarships were awarded to the Class of 2023 totaling just over $120,000!
 Many alumni have contributed to the NSHSAA Scholarship Foundation over many years to assist our young Vikings in pursuing their choices for post-secondary education.
-NSHSAA Scholarship Foundation has an endowment of $1.1 Million (as of September, 2020), the NSHSAA Scholarship Foundation has ample funds to award 30-40 scholarships annually to graduating North High seniors.
+NSHSAA Scholarship Foundation has an endowment of well over $1.7 Million (as of September, 2023), the NSHSAA Scholarship Foundation has ample funds to award over 40 scholarships annually to graduating North High seniors.

 The NSHSAA Scholarship Foundation has been awarding scholarships to North High graduates since 1984.
-The NSHSAA Scholarship Foundation has awarded over $750,000 in scholarships to deserving North graduates since that time.
+The NSHSAA Scholarship Foundation has awarded well over $1,000,000 in scholarships to deserving North graduates since that time.

 North High’s Future Center has application packets for the awards.
 Applications are due mid-March.
 To contribute to the NSHSAA Scholarship Foundation, send your tax-deductible contribution payable to “NSHSAA Scholarship Foundation” to: